 This resource consists of ten wooden strips of different lengths.
 The activity is to line them up in size order.
 It works best if the strips are placed on a rectangular tray or a tea towel, to stop the rods ending up all over the room.

 This provides a visual and tactile experience of quantity; it shows that ‘ten’ takes up ten times more space than one, and that it weighs ten times more.

 As an activity, it may not need demonstrating.
 Sorting the rods into size order is what you want to do when you see them, and young children have an instinct to create order when they are playing.

-This is a variation on Montessori’s number rods shown here.
-Rather than painted red and blue units, I left mine as plain wood and marked the units with grooves.
-I think they’re more attractive when you can see the grain of the wood and the grooves make them more interesting to handle.
+This is a variation on Montessori’s number rods.
+Rather than painting the rods red and blue, I left mine plain and marked the units with grooves; I think they’re more attractive when you can see the wood grain, and the grooves make them more interesting to handle.

-The backs of my rods are unmarked, so the activity is slightly more difficult when it’s done plain side up.
-I was planning to cut grooves all the way round, until I realised that the difference between front and back could be a feature.
+The backs of my rods are unmarked, so the activity is slightly more difficult when the rods are this side up.

-My number rods were made from Richard Burbidge pine, from B@Q. The wood is 25mm wide and a 2.4m piece was good to make ten rods with a bit left over; there was enough to make twelve.
-I did the cutting with a tenon saw and I used a mitre box to set the cutting angle at 90 degrees.
-A mitre box can be bought from a tool shop, or they can be made by gluing together a few blocks of wood, which is how I made mine.
-I chamfered the edges of my number rods using medium and fine aluminium oxide paper.
-The rods were left unvarnished.
+My number rods were made from Richard Burbidge pine, from B&Q. The wood is 25mm wide and a 2.4m piece was enough to make twelve rods.
+I did the cutting with a tenon saw, using a mitre box to set the saw at 90 degrees.
+A mitre box can be bought from a tool shop, or made by gluing together some wooden blocks which is how I made mine.
+I chamfered the edges of my number rods using medium and fine aluminium oxide paper and left them unvarnished.